Skip to main content

 Monthly mortgage interest

-If you take out a variable rate mortgage, the interest rate may be based on the Bank of England Base Rate.
-This means your interest rate might be the current base rate plus a given percentage.
-If the base rate goes up, your monthly payment will increase.
-If the base rate goes down, your payment will decrease.
+If you take out a variable rate mortgage, the interest rate is based on another rate of charge, often the Bank of England Base Rate.
+This means your interest rate might be the current base rate plus a given margin.
+If the Base Rate goes up, your monthly payment will increase.
+If the Base Rate goes down, your payment will decrease.

 If you take out a fixed rate mortgage, your interest rate will be the same for the deal period.
 The deal period is also called the initial rate period.
 This is usually over five years, but some lenders may offer 2 year deals.